mahettom/Go_TypeScript_first_app/README.md

 ### Goals

-- Use Go for the basi REST API
+- Use Go for a basic REST API
-- Keep trainning on React & TypeScript
-- Basic Mantine usage